David-Else/developer-workstation-setup-script-debian/README.md

 - Recompile showmethekey
 - Use upcomiing keyd package and redone installing config
 - Use upcoming Blender package
-- Consider hugo package if it gets updates to >=134.3 or Helix allows changing .bak filename
 - Use the built in go and remove references to downloading it in the readme
 - Un-comment android-sdk-platform-tools-common when/if it is out if you still need it
 - 14th dec after playbook run gnome-extensions list shows nothing inc non of the apt installed extensions, the extensions gui shows nothing. wait for fix.